AI-Planning/p4pp/README.md

 docker run -it --privileged -v $(pwd):/DATA p4pp
 ```

-It assumes that the current directory has both `assignments` and `reference` subdirectories.
+It assumes that the current directory has both `assignments`, `reference`, and `marking` subdirectories.

 ## Usage